StuartsProjects/SX12XX-LoRa/ReadMe.md

 To install the library select the 'Clone or download' button on the main Git hub page, then select 'Download Zip'.
 In the Arduino IDE select 'Sketch' then 'Include Library'.
 Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.

+This library should work on versions 1.8.xx of the Arduino IDE.
+It has not been tested on versions 2.x.x of the Arduino IDE

 ## Direct access to LoRa device internal data buffer

 A conventional LoRa library normally uses a buffer of data created within the Arduino sketch to contain the data that is sent as a packet.
 This library has those basic functions, see the example programs 3 and 4 in the 'Basics' folder.
 There are examples for sending\receiving a simple character buffer ("Hello World") and for sending\receiving a data structure which can also include a character buffer.